Pellea Fitness - Toronto Canada - Swimming Activity - Swimmer Swimming In Pool

 1. Dynamic stretching: Swimming involves a variety of movements.
 Requiring your joints to move through a wide range of motion.
 The stretching and extension of your limbs, combined with the resistance of water.
 Ease dynamic stretching of the muscles and joints.
 This repetitive stretching helps improve joint flexibility over time.

 The benefits that swimming has on your health.
-This advice is based on my 15 years of experience as Swim Instructor and 30 years as a Swimmer.
+This advice is based on my 15 years of experience as a Swim Instructor and 30 years as a Swimmer.
 If want to know more we can help.
 You can get advice from our experienced swim instructors who live in Toronto, Canada.
 All you have to do is join us – for free.

 Related Articles